 At present, the term “Hedge Fund” alone does not provide enough insight to enable prudent decision making at portfolio construction level.
 The strategies and techniques employed by “hedge funds” are so multitudinous that without looking inside the box it is impossible to know which one is in line with your investment objectives.
 Between broad categories like long/short, market neutral, event driven and arbitrage it can become confusing to evaluate performance without help from analytical ratios and some basic mathematical calculations, but luckily this information is always provided by the fund distributor in their fund literature to aid in the selection process.

 Hedge funds are utilized by many types of people, usually labelled “professional” or “accredited” investors, and range from Institutions, corporate treasure and private banks down to individual investors.
 Previously, due to high minimum-investment requirements (100,000 – 10,000,000 USD) the hedge fund investment universe was reserved only for the extremely wealthy but now, due to the prevalence of personal portfolio bonds provided by regulated life insurance companies, small investors are able to benefit from the dynamic returns produced by hedge funds with a much smaller initial investment (often from as low as 10,000 USD).
-Due to this hedge funds will continue to permeate into the investment portfolios of normal people who seek the diversification and returns offered by alternative investment instruments.
+Due to this hedge funds will continue to permeate into the investment portfolios of normal people who seek the diversification and returns offered by alternative investment instruments, the likes of which populate databases like EurekaHedge.

 CTA, noun.,(Commodity Trading Advisor)-“…an individual or organization which, for compensation or profit, advises others as to the value of or the advisability of buying or selling futures contracts, options on futures, retail off-exchange forex contracts or swaps.”
 National Futures Association.